gcarbo01/devsecops-roadmap/README.md

 Category:<br>
 Security.
 It scans cloud infrastructure configurations.
 <br><br>
 Comments:<br> The Microsoft Security Code Analysis Extension is an Azure DevOps Services platform task collection.
 These tasks automatically download and run secure development tools in the build pipeline.
-The extension is now in a Private Preview (by invitation).
+The extension is now in a Private Preview (by invitation).	 <br>
 This capability may be in the same group as the one provided by:
 •	Secure DevOps Kit for Azure
 •	Microsoft Security Analysis